MichalSidor/Learning/README.md

 # GitHub Learning

-Learing how to navigate in GitHub.
+Learing how to navigate in GitHub!